shubhxg/web-dev-journey/CSS/readme.md

 ## Cascade effect in CSS

-What comes above can be overriden by what comes below.
+What comes above can be overridden by what comes below.
 This only happens if both have similar specifity value or the below one has higher.

 For exp :
 ```